Can Stress Kill You?

 Stress Doesn't Have To Take Over

-These changes may involve changing your environment, letting go of certain friendships, relationships, and obligations, or something else that is unique to you and your life.
+These changes may involve changing your environment, letting go of certain friendships, relationships, and obligations, working less, or something else that is unique to you and your life.
 Other changes may include an increase in personal stress management techniques, modifications to your daily routine that allow you to better support your health, and asking for help in the form of therapy or counseling.
 Peer support options and positive social relationships at large can be a helpful addition as well.

 If you notice signs of any of the health effects discussed in this article, make sure to reach out to a qualified medical doctor as this article is not meant to diagnose any health conditions or serve as a replacement for healthcare.